sando168/CSCI4211-PA2-rdt3.0-Stop-and-wait-Protocol/README.md

 ### Evaluation
 #### Test Cases
 **No lost packets, no corrupted packets**
 Edit simulator.java variables lossprob = (float) 0.0 and corruptprob = (float) 0.0

 No lost or corrupted packets, so all messages should be received correctly Console Output:

-    'recieving aaaaaaaaaaaaaaaaaaaa
+    recieving aaaaaaaaaaaaaaaaaaaa
     recieving bbbbbbbbbbbbbbbbbbbb
     recieving cccccccccccccccccccc
     recieving dddddddddddddddddddd